 Dress: Tailored suits, silk waistcoats, crisp shirts, stylish caps and polished brogues.

 Ride: Cafe' Racer, Bobber, Classic, Tracker, Scrambler, Old School Chopper, Modern Classic, Sidecar, Classic Scooter, Brat Styled motorcycles.
 Visit our style guide to check out the bikes that make The Distinguished Gentleman’s the unique event that it is.

-Do: Bring your finest manners, neatest beards and a sense of fun and adventure.
+Do: Bring your finest manners, your most dashing drapes, a sense of fun, and a smile.